chankrrn/WRO-FE-YBR/mech/mech_README.md

 ## 2.3 Design Philosophy

-Our initial mechanical development showed that a fast drivetrain is not automatically a better drivetrain.
+Our initial development showed that the fastest drivetrain is not automatically the most useful drivetrain for an autonomous WRO vehicle.

-For WRO Future Engineers, the robot must repeatedly:

-- enter corners,
-- make steering corrections,
-- pass close to obstacles,
-- and perform precise low-speed motion.

-A drivetrain that produces high speed but cannot be controlled consistently therefore creates problems for the autonomous software.
+The robot repeatedly needs to enter corners, make steering corrections, pass close to obstacles and perform precise low-speed movement.
+If the drivetrain produces high speed but cannot be controlled consistently, the software has less time and less mechanical authority to correct the vehicle.

 This led to our main mechanical philosophy:

-> **We deliberately accept lower maximum speed when the change increases torque, low-speed controllability, stability, and repeatability.**
+> **We deliberately accept lower maximum speed when the change increases torque, low-speed controllability, stability and repeatability.**

-This philosophy can be seen directly in the progression of our drivetrain:
+The drivetrain progression demonstrates this philosophy clearly:

 ```text
 28:28